sysadat/Thread-Library/REPORT.md

 intended.
 We also verify the return values of each thread to make ensure that a join call returns the correct value.

+Similarly, we checked the order of the print values in the test `uthread_self`.

+A simple test was `uthread_self`, where we attempted to join our own thread and expected a error.

+Another simple test was `uthread_exist`, where we attempted to join a non existent thread and expected a error.

+Another test was `uthread_multiThread`, where we kept adding threads and made sure that nothing broke.

-To test preemption, we created an infinite loop in a thread with no yields, exits, or returns.
-After a certain amount of time, it says "Virtual timer expired" and stops the execution.
-This interruption shows that our preemption works as expected.
+To test preemption, we created an infinite loop in main and one in a thread with no yields, exits, or returns.
+After a certain amount of time, the print statement changes to the other one, indicating an interruption.
+Also, the entire executable stops after a while and prints "Virtual Timer Expired".
+As we used no yields or joins, these interruptions prove our preemption works as expected.